 - Drag and drop the image into the body of the article.

 - Click the Insert image button on the toolbar, then click Upload images and select your image.

 The image file size limit is 20 MB.

 Images are automatically adjusted to fit the width of the article, using a compression feature within CSS.
 It's a good idea to manually resize images that are more than 1600px wide before you insert them, as the compression might cause the image to appear distorted in the published article.
 You also might want to manually resize images if you are using Web Widget (see Optimizing images for Web Widget below).

 - Click Insert in the dialog that appears.

 - Click Save.

 If you have a closed help center that requires all users to sign-in, article images will appear broken in email notifications sent to users who are following your help center.
-This is a known issue.

 Optimizing help center images for the Web Widgets

 To make sure the images in your help center articles display correctly in the messaging Web Widget and Web Widget (Classic), it’s important that the images are added to the article at the desired size.